openflighthpc/cloud-job-cost-estimator/README.md

 For example, the GPU instance `p3.2xlarge` has multipliers of 4 and 8.
 These equate to the instances `p3.8xlarge` and `p3.16xlarge`, which we know have costs, GPUs, CPUs and memory 4 and 8 times that of `p3.2xlarge` respectively.

-This file will require updating if these instances' resources, costs or available sizes change.
+This file is ready to use, but will require updating if these instances' resources, costs or available sizes change.
 The costs and size availability information currently included is that for eu-west-2 (London).

 ## Operation

 The application can be run using `ruby analyse_jobs.rb --input=filename.txt`, using the name of the file you wish to analyse.
 Results will be printed to the console.

-###Job analysis###
+### Job analysis

 This will determine appropriate AWS instances that would meet each completed job's GPUs, CPUs, MaxRSS (maximum memory, with an extra 10% added) and number of nodes used.
 Both the instance name and the number required are displayed, as well as the costs required to run those instances for the time the job took (rounded up to the nearest minute).
 The application will always recommend instances of the same type and size.

 ```